adventuregamestudio/ags-manual/README.md

     ./get-help-source.sh

-Now just use make to create any help version you want! **Example for html files and a help file**:
+Now just use make to create any help version you want! **Example for html files**:

-    make htmlhelp
+    make html

 ## checking wiki links